Anurni/Optical_Character_Recognition/README.md

 ## Script 1: `train_validation_test_split.py`

 This script splits the data at the given directory into training, validation, and test sets.
 If the user wishes to test their model on a different resolution or style than what was used to generate the training data, they can specify different arguments for the testing data.
-If not, input the same arguments for the testing data.
+If they wish to use the same arguments for testing data, the same arguments need to be given for the testing data.

 ```bash
 positional arguments: